 All My Heartfelt Love and Prayers To You & Yours,

 Recommended Related Reading: Covid-19: A Prayer for Protection

 I’d love to hear your thoughts in the comments section below.
 And as always, my deepest heartfelt appreciation goes out to you for sharing this post with your social media family.
 Thank you!

 My friend Carol has written a powerful, Scriptural prayer guide.
-I hope you will support her and get your copy below!
-When you know not how to pray or simply want to pray more, “Petitions From My Heart,” will bless your life!
-You won’t regret it! ⬇
+I hope you will support her and get your copy on Amazon today!
+When you need help praying or simply want to pray more, “Petitions From My Heart,” will bless your life!